dfm/emcee/docs/tutorials/parallel.rst

     import os
     os.environ["OMP_NUM_THREADS"] = "1"

-With emcee, it’s easy to make use of multiple CPUs to speed up slow sampling.
+With emcee, it's easy to make use of multiple CPUs to speed up slow sampling.
 There will always be some computational overhead introduced by parallelization so it will only be beneficial in the case where the model is expensive, but this is often true for real research problems.